-CBT-D is a structured, time-limited psychotherapy that helps people develop more balanced and helpful thoughts about themselves, others, and the future.
-This type of therapy modifies thought patterns to change moods and behaviors.
-CBT-D also helps people achieve personal goals and solve problems by learning and practicing new skills.
+- Cognitive Behavioral Therapy for Depression (CBT-D) is a structured, time-limited therapy that can help Veterans with depression develop balanced and helpful thoughts about themselves, others and the future.
+CBT-D can help you modify your thought patterns to change negative moods and behaviors.
+It can also help you achieve personal goals by developing new skills.

 - Interpersonal Psychotherapy for Depression (IPT-D) is focused on identifying and evaluating relationship issues that may be the cause or result of depression.
 IPT-D can also help you build social skills to deal with problems in your relationships and improve your overall quality of life.

 - Problem-Solving Therapy (PST) helps Veterans recover from difficult situations and learn skills to improve their daily life.
 This therapy can improve your ability to cope with major life circumstances and stressors and develop a response plan.